himselfv/manifestenum/readme.md

 It is not clear yet whether this is a realistic task and whether the results will be useful, so the bundles are not included by default in the release folder.

 To enable bundles, copy or junction BundleData from the project root to the release folder, but do not commit it.

-### Requirements
-Requires SQLite3.dll in the application folder.

-### Project status
-This project is still in initial development.
-Many things are not polished or not done at all.